Revealing the canalizing structure of Boolean functions: Algorithms and applications: Introduction

-The canalizing layers format can be used to obtain useful information about the Boolean functions in a model.
-In this paper, we show two practical applications.
-First, we show how to obtain a disjunctive normal form for a nested canalizing function from the canalizing layers format.
-Second, we provide an application for how to do reverse engineering with a prescribed layering format that takes advantage of canalizing layers format of the candidate functions.
+The canalizing layer structure can be used to obtain useful information about the Boolean functions in a model.
+In this paper, we focus on two practical applications.
+First, we show how to obtain a disjunctive normal form for a nested canalizing function from the layers.
+Second, we provide an application for how to reverse engineer a family of Boolean functions with a prescribed layering format.

-This paper is structured in the following way: in Section~\ref{sec:background} we provide the theoretical background of Boolean canalization and the canalizing layers format.
-In Section~\ref{sec:np-hard} we show that the problem of finding the canalizing layers is NP-hard.
-In Section~\ref{sec:algorithms} we describe multiple algorithms and compare their performance.
-In Section~\ref{sec:DNF} we describe how to obtain disjunctive normal forms from the canalizing layers format.
-In Section~\ref{sec:rev-eng} we provide an application for using the layers format for reverse engineering.
-In Section~\ref{sec:discussions} we provide discussions and conclusions.
+This paper is structured in the following way.
+We provide the theoretical background of Boolean canalization and the layer structure in Section~\ref{sec:background} and show that the problem of finding the canalizing layers is \textbf{NP}-hard in Section~\ref{sec:np-hard}.
+Then in Section~\ref{sec:algorithms} we present multiple algorithms along with their performance and conclude with applications.
+We describe how to obtain disjunctive normal forms from canalization layers of Boolean functions in Section~\ref{sec:DNF}, and show how to use layers for reverse engineering in Section~\ref{sec:rev-eng}.
+In Section~\ref{sec:discussions} we briefly summarize the main findings and their significance.